davemackintosh/dav3.co/posts/boyer-moore-http-body-parsing.md

 value1
 ```

 As we can see, this is what we're looking for and we're on the home straight to having a parsed field to work with!
 Luckily, to get the value of the field we can again use our `.search` method again with the search string of `"\r\n\r\n"` and apply a limit of `1` results to it.
+We use the Boyer Moore again because a `.split("\r\n")` will attempt to split the entire body by that when we only really care about the first instance as the terminator for the header definitions.

 > Why not try adding a limit for yourself?